Brand new 18-metre-long green buses with Georgian number plates are parked in a row in a car park.

 Approach

-Connect Georgia supports the creation of a national framework for sustainable urban mobility using a multi-level, multi-stakeholder approach.
-This involves establishing an intragovernmental working group to formulate a shared vision and action roadmap, informed by a comprehensive national policy assessment.
+Connect Georgia supports the creation of a national framework for sustainable urban mobility.
+This involves establishing an intragovernmental working group to formulate a shared vision and action roadmap.
 The project provides specific implementation proposals, guiding national actors with customised technical support towards transformative reforms for sustainable and connected mobility.

-In Tbilisi and Batumi, Connect Georgia supports sustainable urban mobility, drawing from Mobility4Cities.
-Working closely with city leaders and local communities, the project implements pilot infrastructure measures to provide inclusive and sustainable solutions on the ground for citizens and localities.
+In Tbilisi and Batumi, Connect Georgia works closely with city leaders and local communities, the project implements pilot infrastructure measures to provide inclusive and sustainable solutions on the ground for citizens and localities.